Application is now CLOSED. Please stay tuned for next Workshop.

-We are inviting 12 members of the neuroscience community to join us for a 4-day course on our campus in Ann Arbor from May 21-24.
+We are inviting approximately 20 members of the neuroscience community to join us for a 5-day course on our campus in Ann Arbor from June 17-21, 2019.
 The MINT Workshop will be heavily subsidized by the NSF.
 Participants will only be responsible for the transportation costs and their dinners.
 Registration and supplies are graciously provided by NSF NeuroNex.
+We will inform all applicants on or before May 20th whether there was space for accommodation.

 - Prerequisites: stereotactic surgery